Allied Democratic Forces insurgency: April

+May

 29 May – Suspected ADF fighters launch a massive assault on Congolese army barracks and UN Peacekeeping forces in the village of Ngite, near Mavivi, DRC.
 After the militants briefly capture the barracks, a joint UN-Congolese army counterattack inflicts heavy losses on the ADF, which withdraws following an intense firefight.
 At least 26 insurgents are killed in the gun battle.
 One South African UN Peacekeeper is wounded by a shot to the foot.
 Dozens of weapons, including AK-47s, machetes, grenades, mortars, and PKM machine guns, are recovered.

 The Islamic State of Iraq and the Levant claims responsibility for the attack.

+June

 4 June – ADF fighters attack a village in northeastern Beni, DRC, in an Ebola zone.
 13 civilians and two Congolese soldiers are killed in the attack and a teenage girl is abducted by the militants.
 Congolese soldiers successfully repel the assault, killing one attacker.

 Clashes resume in the area later in the day.
 ISIL again claims responsibility for the attack.

 7 June – Officials from Rwanda, Uganda, Tanzania, and the DRC meet in Kinshasa to discuss a joint response to the ADF insurgency in North Kivu.

+July

 22 July – ADF militants attack the cities of Eringeti and Oicha, killing a total of 12 civilians (nine in Eringeti and three in Oicha).
 10 civilians, including children, are abducted.
 That same day, the ADF clashes with Congolese soldiers in the towns of Mangboko and Masulukwed, resulting in 11 fatalities.
 ISIL claims responsibility for the attacks.

+August

 27 August – A major ADF attack on Boga in the DRC's Ituri Province results in the abduction of 100–200 civilians and the looting of livestock, medicine, and food.
 Congolese soldiers engage in combat with the attackers, but no casualties are reported and there are conflicting reports of the effectiveness of the military's response.
 The attack lasts for about three hours.

+September

 5 September – Tanzanian soldiers detain a truck full of cows destined for the DRC, alleging the shipment was arranged by ADF supporters to provide food for insurgents in the Congo.

 14 September – Congolese soldiers repel a suspected ADF attack on the town of Kitchanga.
 The Islamic State of Iraq and the Levant claims responsibility for the assault.

+October

 31 October – The Congolese army launched a large scale offensive against the ADF in the Beni Territory of the North Kivu Province.
 According to spokesman General Leon Richard Kasonga, "The DRC armed forces launched large-scale operations overnight Wednesday to eradicate all domestic and foreign armed groups that plague the east of the country and destabilize the Great Lakes region."
 The operation is being carried out by the FARDC without any foreign support.
 The focus is primarily on the ADF but also other armed groups are being targeted.